GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 ## Managing folders and projects

-The YAML data files are self-explanatory and the included [schema files](./schemas/) should provided a reliable framework to allow editing the sample data, or starting from scratch to implement a different pattern.
-There are some considerations though which might be non-obvious, those are detailed in the following sub-sections.
+The YAML data files are self-explanatory and the included [schema files](./schemas/) provide a reliable framework to allow editing the sample data, or starting from scratch to implement a different pattern.
+This section list some general considerations on how folder and project files work to help getting up to speed with operations.

 ### Folder and hierarchy management

-The project factory manages the folder hierarchy below its top-level folders via a filesystem hierarchy, rooted in the path defined via the `factories_config.hierarchy_data` variable.
+The project factory manages its folder hierarchy via a filesystem tree, rooted in the path defined via the `factories_config.hierarchy_data` variable.

 Filesystem folders which contain a `_config.yaml` file are mapped to folders in the resource management hierarchy.
 The YAML configuration file allows definining folder attributes like descriptive name, IAM bindings, organization policies, tag bindings.